 Most of the projects you see on this blog are from Tiger Tales, our weekly story time for 3-5 year-olds.
 But we do have another weekly story time for 6 – 8 year-olds called To Be Continued.
 Basically, I read from a chapter book over a series of weeks, and then we do a project (or activity, or field trip) when we finish the book.
 This project is from that program.

-We read Horton’s Miraculous Mechanisms: Magic, Mystery & A Very Strange Adventure by Lissa Evans.
-Ten year-old Stuart Horton, recently relocated to the town of Beeton, is steeling himself for a long, boring summer of nothing (topped off by a set of annoying triplets next door).
-But everything changes when he discovers a hidden message and a cache of old coins from his Great-Uncle Tony Horton.
+We read Horten’s Miraculous Mechanisms: Magic, Mystery & A Very Strange Adventure by Lissa Evans.
+Ten year-old Stuart Horten, recently relocated to the town of Beeton, is steeling himself for a long, boring summer of nothing (topped off by a set of annoying triplets next door).
+But everything changes when he discovers a hidden message and a cache of old coins from his Great-Uncle Tony Horten.
 Great-Uncle Tony, a renowned magician, stage illusionist, and creator of fabulous contraptions, mysteriously disappeared in 1940, leaving behind a secret workshop.
 If Stuart can follow the clues and solve the puzzles, he’ll find the workshop!

 - A box (or box top) that can stand up on its own and has some depth – my box was 16.5″ tall, 12″ wide, and 6″ deep.